-Robert: Kicked off your shoes and danced barefoot…
+Robert: You kicked off your shoes early and danced barefoot all night…

-Robert: …and played tambourine, while shaking your hair around.
-And I was in complete agreement that yes, those were all Belinda things. [both laugh] Those are fairly common gestures, but they somehow become uniquely yours when you’re on stage, and seem very natural.
-Did these mannerisms come about from just you being you, or did you borrow from somebody when you first started performing, and eventually grow into ‘you’?
+Robert: …and played a lot of tambourine.
+And I was in complete agreement that yes, these are all Belinda things. [both laugh] Those are all fairly common gestures, but they somehow become uniquely yours when people see you do them your way on stage.
+Did these mannerisms come about from just you being you, or did you borrow them from someone you idolized and they became yours over time?

 Belinda: Wow, I just want to say that you ask great questions.
 Okay, let me think.
 Well, I wasn’t trying to mimic anyone, but someone that does come to mind who I thought was super cool and absolutely amazing on stage was Cindy Wilson from the B-52’s.
 I thought she was really great, and I still do.
 She just has something that is really special.
 So maybe I wanted to be a little like Cindy when I was on stage.
 Kate (Pierson, also of the B 52’s) is awesome too, but it was always Cindy for me, and she might have influenced me a little bit.

 Robert: Your voice is also distinctive.
-I’m fairly certain that many people of my generation could hear a song of yours they had never heard before, and know it was you.
-You started singing as a teenager, but at what point did you say to yourself, ‘”Hey, I have a really good voice here.”
+I’m fairly certain that most people of my generation could hear a song of yours they had never heard before, and know it was you.
+When was the point in your life where you said to yourself, ‘”Hey, I have a really good voice here.”

 Belinda: I always thought I had a really good voice. [laughs] Almost always.
 I sang background in a band called Black Randy and the Metro Squad and that’s when I really knew that I wanted to sing.
 I was one of the Blackettes and we wore big beehive wigs and dashiki’s and did covers of ‘Shaft’ and songs like that.
 It was a really funny band, and the guy was a total genius.
 After that, with the LA Punk scene, anything went, which was great.
 So, when the Go Go’s formed I had the choice of playing the drums again or singing and I thought I was a great singer, so I sang.
 But after hearing the recording of the first show we did, I knew I had a long way to go.
 I was distinctive, but I needed a lot of help.

-Robert: You aren’t particularly well known for musical things that you’ve done outside of your solo or Go Go’s career, but there have been some interesting ones.
+Robert: You aren’t especially well known for songs that you’ve done outside of your solo or Go Go’s career, but there have been some interesting ones.
 You performed with the Beach Boys, you sang ‘Band of Gold’ with Freda Payne on a television special, and you appeared on the song, ‘Blue Period’ with the Smithereens, to name a few.
-What is your favorite thing that you’ve done, off of the beaten path?
+What is your favorite thing you’ve done off the beaten path, musically?

 Belinda: I would say working with Brian Wilson is obviously a big one, because of who he is of course.
 We both appeared on each other’s albums.
 One of my favorite experiences, if not my favorite, was making ‘Voilá’, which is my French album that came out around 10 yrs ago.
 And then my most recent album, Wilder Shores, which is really ‘out there’.
 I have been practicing Kundalini Yoga for over twenty-five years and Wilder Shores is me chanting, but in a pop song format.
 I know those albums aren’t for everyone’s taste, but for me, the idea of continuing to do the same thing was, and is boring.
 I’ve had the chance to work with the best songwriters in the world and do some amazing pop songs, but I have the luxury now, at my age and this stage of my career, of pretty much doing what I want to do.
 I have to love it or I won’t do it.

-Robert: You’re headlining the Retro Futura Tour this Summer, and also doing some dates with the Go Go’s to commemorate your 40th anniversary.
-The advantages of being a solo artist are obvious – you make most of the decisions, and keep most of the money.
+Robert: The advantages of being a solo artist are obvious – you make most of the decisions, and keep most of the money.
 Are there any advantages to being in a band?

 Belinda: [pauses] I’d have to say camaraderie.
 Sometimes being on the road as a solo performer can be…I’m never lonely, so it’s not that…and I always have things going on so I rarely find myself bored…but being on the road can be a rather solitary existence.
 So the camaraderie is probably the big advantage of being in a band.
 However, I just think that in regard to the Go Go’s, we’ve done it, you know?
 That band is really about youth, and I would just like to leave it with a little dignity.
-We did the farewell tour a couple of years ago and we decided then that if something really special came up we’d be open to it.
-So we’re doing these upcoming dates to mark a special occasion, but as far as dragging it out and resuming normal touring with the Go Go’s?
+We did the farewell tour a few years ago and we decided then that if something really special came up we’d be open to it.
+As far as dragging it out and resuming normal touring with the Go Go’s?
 I’m not interested in that anymore, and I don’t think anyone else in the band is either.
 Everyone has their own things going on.

-Robert: Even if they didn’t, it seems like you would rather live the life that you prefer.
+Robert: Even if they were all in, you would rather live this life that you prefer.